jbruzas/Stress-and-Strain-Gang/README.md

 ### Discussion of Design for Assembly

 Going into the design, we took inspiration Kawasaki Robotics and Max Auto Parts.
 Through our research, we determined that the most important design choices were to make the parts lighter as they got further from the base, and to design the structure to be assembled from the bottom up.
 We did not need to make any decisions related to the types of connections due to the design requiring all connection points to be pin joints.
 To make the middle arm lighter and easier to attach to the base hydraulic, we decided to move away from it being a single part, instead favoring a design where there are two rectangular beams connected by a block in the middle.
 This gave more clearance for the base hydraulic, allowing us to use a stronger cylinder as well.

+Each of the parts were designed to easily be machined, or are made of multiple pieces which can individually be machined.
+Two big examples of the latter are the hydraulics and the middle arm, which each have multiple pieces.
+The hydraulics has a large cylinder and a shaft going through it.
+The middle arm has two plates which will be bolted together, with a midsection piece to keep the middle arm stable.

 ### Updated List of Anticipated Risks and Weaknesses
 Most of the inital failure modes theorized in phase 1 have been directly addressed in the analysis for phase 2.
 The main concern with the hydraulics was that if the arm overrotates, the hydraulics have to sustain significant shear stress.
 Hydraulics are notoriously really bad with shear stress, so they can easily snap if the arm overrotates.
 By properly resticting the motion of the arm in SOLIDWORKS, it was shown that the hydraulics have no risk of snapping due to having primarily normal stresses.
 This is assuming that the motion of the arm is properly restricted.
 If the hydraulic arm encounters a unique loading condition that causes this restriction to fail, then the hydraulics can still break in this way.